timali/W65C816SXB-ROM-Disassembly/README.md

 Before the user's application is executed again, these memory locations are restored from the save area in work-RAM.
 Therefore, although the monitor uses these memory locations, this usage is transparent to the user's application, and so the user's application is free to use this memory area.

 ### "Raw" Vectors
 These are vectors in work-RAM, so they may be overridden by the user application, but they typically are not, because they typically perform functions necessary for the monitor and debugger to work correctly.
-Instead, if is reasonable for the user to handle a particular vector, then the default handler will call the user's handler through the corresponding shadow vector.
+Instead, if it is reasonable for the user to handle a particular vector, then the default handler will call the user's handler through the corresponding shadow vector.

 #### IRQ_02:	$7E70, IRQ Handler for 6502 Emulation Mode
 Upon RESET, this vector is initialized to `IRQ_02_Entry_Vector_Default`.
 Since IRQ and BRK share a vector in 6502 mode, the default handler checks to see if a BRK or IRQ occurred.
 If an IRQ occurred, then the user's shadow vector `SHADOW_VEC_IRQ_02` is called.
 If a BRK was executed, the monitor breaks into the debugger with code `$02`, allowing the debugger to gain control of the machine.